Longfei0/HSG/README.md

 python scripts/Hazard5_distracted.py --t_loss [1,3] --t_interval 30 -t 1
 ```

-In addition,  `-t` decides the total duration of each simulation running by each script, as `--interval_factor`determind the sampling intervals for recording driving data (e.g., speed, following distance) in each simulation.
+In addition,  `-t` decides the total duration of each simulation running by each script, as `--interval_factor ` will determine the sampling intervals for recording driving data (e.g., speed, following distance) in each simulation.

 ## Evaluation